 After the combination stage, another linear FC layer was used to project the derived c-vectors, $\mathbf{c}$, down to a 128-dim space, which was then used as the final input to the clustering algorithm.
-Both TDNN and HORNN models were pre-trained in a layer-by-layer fashion without self-attentive structures.
-Finetuning was performed to jointly train all parameters of each window-level d-vector extraction system.
-When performing c-vector combination, the combination parameters were also jointly trained with the parameters associated with the window-level d-vector extraction systems, unless explicitly stated.
-Moreover, instead of the standard softmax output activation function with cross-entropy loss at the output layers of the d-vector and c-vector extraction systems, the angular softmax training loss \citep{softmax4,asoftmax} was adopted with the $m$ factor set to $1$, to ensure the derived embeddings are trained to discriminate speakers based on the cosine distance.
+Both the TDNN and HORNN models were pre-trained in a layer-by-layer fashion without self-attentive structures.
+Finetuning was performed by jointly training all parameters of each window-level d-vector extraction system.
+When performing c-vector combination, unless explicitly stated. the combination parameters were also jointly trained with the parameters associated with the window-level d-vector extraction systems.
+Moreover, instead of using the standard softmax output activation function with cross-entropy loss at the output layers of the d-vector and c-vector extraction systems, the angular softmax training loss \citep{softmax4,asoftmax} was adopted with the $m$ factor set to $1$, to ensure that the derived embeddings are trained to discriminate speakers based on the cosine distance.
 This improves consistency between the performance of the speaker embeddings and the clustering results, since we use spectral clustering with the cosine distance.